Naturism: Italy

-Full nudity is admitted in Italy in the official naturist beaches and places of the country, and in many other places where there's an established tradition of naturist attendance, as confirmed by a recent absolution sentence.

-In all other public places, full nudity is generally prohibited by civil law and could be punished with fines that have been recently reduced (min.
-51 to max.
-309 euros, see the pronouncement of the Constitutional Court).
+Full nudity is allowed in Italy in the official naturist beaches and places of the country, and in many other places where there is an established tradition of naturist attendance, as confirmed by a recent absolution sentence.
+In all other public places, full nudity is generally prohibited by civil law and could be punished with fines that have been recently reduced (minimum €51 to maximum €309).

-In the last decades, six regions have created laws to promote naturist tourism, and actually there are more than twenty official naturist beaches in all Italy, where naturism is recognised and guaranteed by administrative acts, and more than thirty beaches with a long tradition of naturist attendance where nudity is accepted.
-Naturist accommodations are located in most of the regions and it's estimated that the number of nudists and naturists in Italy is about half a million people.
-Since the 1960s there are naturist associations in many regions, and a naturist federation on a national level.
+In the last decades, six regions have created laws to promote naturist tourism, and actually there are more than 20 official naturist beaches in Italy, where naturism is recognised and guaranteed by administrative acts, and more than 30 beaches with a long tradition of naturist attendance where nudity is accepted.
+Naturist accommodations are located in most of the regions and it is estimated that the number of nudists and naturists in Italy is about 500,000 people.
+Since the 1960s, there have been naturist associations in many regions, and a naturist federation on a national level.

-Female toplessness is allowed, in a nonsexual context, in all the beaches of the country: on March 20, 2000, the Supreme Court of Cassation through sentence No. 3557 has determined that the exposure of the nude female breast since some decades is considered a "commonly accepted behavior" and therefore has "entered into the social custom".
+Female toplessness is allowed, in a nonsexual context, in all the beaches of the country.
+On March 20, 2000, the Supreme Court of Cassation through sentence No. 3557 has determined that the exposure of the nude female breast since some decades is considered a "commonly accepted behavior" and therefore has "entered into the social custom".
 Since then, local government regulations forbidding toplessness are extremely rare.